signavio/tech-blog/_posts/2017-07-26-managing-sphinx-redirects.md

 Alternatively, you could write a script that collects all paths to HTML files in your source directory.

-Now, define a function that moves all redirect files from the source directory to the equivalent position in the output directory.
+Now, define a function that copies all redirect files from the source directory to the equivalent position in the output directory.
 For this, you can conveniently make use of Sphinx's [application API](http://www.sphinx-doc.org/en/stable/extdev/appapi.html):

 ```python